-You’re also gonna wanna get you some plug ins.
-Plug ins can be used to further customize your site beyond what you get to do within your theme or add extra features like a newsletter sign up box, social media widgets, and an SEO tracker.
-Here are some plug ins I use that I recommend:
+Plugins add bits of code to your website to add certain functions beyond what your theme does automatically.
+You can use plugins to add extra features like a newsletter sign up box, social media widgets, and an SEO tracker.
+Here are some plugins I use that I recommend:

 - Jetpack for WordPress.com – You should see the option to activate this somewhere when you log in to your Dashboard.
-It’s an all-in-one must-have plug in including stuff like site stats and recent posts.
+It’s an all-in-one plugin including stuff like site stats and recent posts.
 Jetpack can slow down your site, so if you’re using Google Analytics and you have a robust theme already, you probably don’t even need it.

 - Akismet – Another one you should already see somewhere when you log in.
 It will protect your blog from spam.
 You’ll need to activate it.

-- Yoast SEO – You can analyze the SEO rating of each post you write, plus edit the meta data and how the post looks if people find it through a search engine).
+- Yoast SEO – You can analyze the SEO rating of each post you write, plus edit the metadata (how the post looks if people find it through a search engine).
 This is a free plugin you can search for under “Plugins” > “Add New”

 - Google Analytics Dashboard for WP – Automatically inserts a tracking code into every page of your site (once you get connected to Google Analytics).
 This is a free plugin you can search for under “Plugins” > “Add New”.
 You don’t need it if you just want to check Google Analytics separately.

 - Mailchimp for WordPress – For connecting your email list sign up with sidebar widgets if you use Mailchimp as your email solution.

 Step 5 – Grab your social media handles

 Easy enough!
 Head to Twitter, Instagram, Facebook, Pinterest, and wherever else you get social online and create handles for your blog.
-Try to keep your handles the same as your domain name/blog name to keep consistency of your brand.
+Try to keep your handles the same as your domain name/blog name to keep the consistency of your brand.